FRex/csoinfo/README.md

 If there are any errors then the line format is `filename: error message`.

-If there are no errors then the line format is `filename: csobytes/isobytes, csosize/isosize, percent` where `csosize` and `isosize` are 'human friendly' units and `percent` is how much space does the cso take in comparison to the original iso (e.g. a 3 GiB cso made out of 4 GiB iso would have 75% displayed there).
+If there are no errors then the line format is `filename: csobytes/isobytes, csosize/isosize, percent, blocksize` where `csosize` and `isosize` are 'human friendly' units, `percent` is how much space does the cso take in comparison to the original iso (e.g. a 3 GiB cso made out of 4 GiB iso would have 75% displayed there) and `blocksize` is in the form of `XXXX bytes blocks`.

 The output is very friendly to scripts.
 The error message won't contain a `/` nor `:` so if you split an output line by `:` and then check for presence of `/` you can tell if the line is an erorr one or a valid output one.
 On Windows filenames can't contain `:` so any `:` character will do, but on Linux you should split by last `:` just in case.
-You can then split the valid output line by `,` and get the three parts: bytes, human readable, percent and further split the first two by `/` and parse them all.
+You can then split the valid output line by `,` and get the four parts: bytes, human readable, percent, block size and further split the first two by `/` and strip the fluff text and parse them all.

 If your iso and cso are both under 1 KiB (1024 bytes) then the human readable part will read `xxx.000 bytes` (where `xxx` is the correct number) but that's so unlikely to ever happen in practice that I didn't bother with that edge case.

-If **first** argument is exactly `-t` then it will print a sum total at the end in the same format as successfully scanned cso files with name 'TOTAL'.
+If **first** argument is exactly `-t` then it will print a sum total at the end in the same format as successfully scanned cso files with name 'TOTAL' and blocksize of 0 bytes.
 If you need to open a file named `-t` then you should pass it as `./-t` or as argument other than the first one, but you probably shouldn't store any cso files inside a file named `-t` with no extension anyway.